 The current and long-term health of our natural and ecological systems.
 Natural and cultural features should be protected and preserved for future generations.
 New development should be measured based on environmental enhancements.
 For example, ensuring that infill development is encouraged or, at the very least, new development occurs within the Urban Service Boundary only.
 Programs and policies protecting valuable farmland, open space, and parks are supported and continue to reduce our overall impact on the natural environment.

 The ability of current and future residents to survive and flourish within the Village, by satisfying both their physical and emotional needs.
 This includes the ability to find adequate and affordable housing, live in a safe environment, and fulfill recreational, educational, cultural, and spiritual needs.
 Future policies and investments should be evaluated with human sustainability in mind.
 Examples include encouraging affordable housing, making parks and playgrounds accessible and all individuals feel welcome as residents of Yellow Springs.

 The recommendations contained in this Plan have been crafted through the lens of sustainability.
 While there may be some conflicts between the recommendations, the overall goal is for the Village to continue to evolve with a deliberately sustainable approach.

 To maintain the Plan's relevance, the Village should periodically (every 10 to 15 years) review growth assumptions, goals, and policies outlined in this Plan.
 In particular, whenever significant changes occur to the development pattern of the Village, such as large annexations.

 What is a Comprehensive Land Use Plan?

-The Comprehensive Land Use Plan is the overarching policy document that guides the development and implementation of zoning and subdivision regulations, location and classification of streets, public facilities, parks and open space, and housing and economic development programs.
+The Comprehensive Land Use Plan is the overarching policy document, guiding the development and implementation of zoning and subdivision regulations, location and classification of streets, public facilities, parks and open space and housing and economic development programs.